B4rtDC/DS425-PS/README.md

 Other related material for the course can be found on BelADL.

 We will use Julia 1.5.3 (also on your CDN laptop) in combination with Pluto notebooks.
 You can check you are up-to-date with the dependencies by running the `config.jl` file which will updated on a regular basis.
 We use a specific virtual environment for this course (located in this folder).
 If you want to start the Pluto server, you can simply run `start.jl`.
-To sync with the latest version on GitHub, you can run `update.jl`
+To sync with the latest version on GitHub, you can run `update.jl` (this should work on every computer, the only condition is that you are not using the CDN network).

 In a terminal (in the folder):
 ```